 Kidney stones.
-Kidney pain is caused when a stone develops or a blockade occurs in the ureter (a thin tube that connects kidney with the bladder).
+Kidney pain is caused when a stone develops or a blockage occurs in the ureter (a thin tube that connects the kidney with the bladder).
 When urine flow is blocked or hampered, urine may collect in the kidney.
 Pain due to kidney stones is referred to as "colic," which means wave-like pain, different from a constant steady pain.
 It is very difficult for patients with renal colic to hold still while pacing and writhing.
 Patients experience nausea and vomiting when such pain is very severe.

 Kidney infection.
 A kidney will get infected when kidney stones are incapable of getting flushed out.
 The kidney swells and stretches, and pain is felt in the sensitive area.

 Arteriosclerosis.
 This happens when arterial walls are occupied by fatty material.
 Fats block the blood flow causing arteries to harden.
 Drug therapy may help in decreasing the causes of arteriosclerosis.